Chart Color Schemes

 Fairlight features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-Fairlight's dwelling structure, as recorded in the latest Census, consisted of 26.4% houses and 73.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Sydney metropolitan area had 55.9% houses and 44.1% other dwellings.
-Home ownership in Fairlight was higher at 33.9%, with the rest of dwellings either mortgaged (30.5%) or rented (35.7%).
-The median monthly mortgage repayment in Fairlight was $3,467, above Sydney metro's average of $2,427.
-Median weekly rent in Fairlight was $720, compared to Sydney metro's $470.
-Nationally, Fairlight's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Fairlight's dwelling structures, as per the latest Census, consisted of 26.4% houses and 73.5% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Fairlight stood at 33.9%, with mortgaged dwellings at 30.5% and rented ones at 35.7%.
+The median monthly mortgage repayment was $3,467, exceeding the Sydney metro average of $2,427.
+The median weekly rent in Fairlight was $720, compared to Sydney metro's $470.
+Nationally, Fairlight's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing